omgaikwad08/omgaikwad08.github.io/_pages/about.md

 Hello!
 Thank you for taking the time to view my portfolio.

-I am currently working full-time as a Robotics Systems Engineer at <a href = "https://celltrio.com/"> Celltrio </a> in Fremont, CA.
+I am currently working full-time as a Robotics Systems Engineer at <a href = "https://celltrio.com/"> Celltrio </a> in Fremont, CA. My job focuses on enhancing the reliability of Robotic Systems by developing State Machine based automated testing scripts and debug HW/SW problems to enahnce overally functionality.